ContinUSE/openstack-on-coreos/README.md

 **Controller node fail test**
 ```
 On Mac
-$ vagrant halt core-04
+$ vagrant halt controller-03
-==> core-04: Attempting graceful shutdown of VM...
+==> controller-03: Attempting graceful shutdown of VM...
-$ vagrant up core-04
+$ vagrant up controller-03
 Bringing machine 'core-04' up with 'virtualbox' provider...
-==> core-04: Checking if box 'coreos-stable' is up to date...
+==> controller-03: Checking if box 'coreos-stable' is up to date...
-==> core-04: Clearing any previously set forwarded ports...
+==> controller-03: Clearing any previously set forwarded ports...
 .
 .
 .
 .

-$ vagrant ssh core-01
+$ vagrant ssh controller-02
 Last login: Wed Apr 29 14:31:02 2015 from 10.0.2.2
-CoreOS stable (633.1.0)
+CoreOS alpha (681.0.0)
 core@core-01 ~ $ fleetctl list-units
 UNIT			    MACHINE				        ACTIVE	SUB
-compute@1.service	68b75b56.../192.168.10.15	active	running
+compute.service	    68b75b56.../192.168.10.31	active	running
 controller.service	 8f6fcefb.../192.168.10.12	active	running
-network@1.service	154fea9e.../192.168.10.11	active	running
+network.service	    154fea9e.../192.168.10.31	active	running
-network@2.service	0d348a8e.../192.168.10.13	active	running
+network.service	    0d348a8e.../192.168.10.32	active	running
 $
 ```
-You will found controller.service running on core-02 from core-04.
+You will found controller.service running on controller-02 from controller-03.
 For verification, to connect dashboard "http://192/168.10.12/horizon/" and YOU CAN ANY ACTION IS NO PROBLEM.

 **Network Node / Compute Node Fail Test is the same as the above controller node fail test.**
 In Case Of HA_MODE=L3_HA, there is no problem in network node fail test, but HA_MODE=DVR does not support failover.
 Because currently "snat" namespace could not move to the another host.